kvba0000/Discord-Voice-Secret-Message/README.md

 ### 📝 How is waveform stored?
 Waveform is just a base64 encoded hex which includes how high and low the sound is at certain time.
 This way I can put any data I want into it and it will be sent as a voice message's waveform.
 (I'm not going to explain how I did it, because it's not that important, but if you want to know, you can ask me on dm's, links are on my profile)
 ### 📝 How is message encoded?
-To make message less obvious I encoded message the way the waveform is stored but at the beginning of it I put empty space (0x00) so it will show up as empty space in waveform, I'm planning to add more encodings/obfuscation in the future.
+To make message less obvious I encoded message the way the waveform is stored but at the beginning and ending of it I put random data, message itself before being turn into base64 is hex reversed which makes every bit of data moved to the respecive place at the end, example: `00 11 22` turns into `22 11 00`, I'm planning to add more encodings/obfuscation in the future.
+<b>⚠️ Messages encoded with different script versions might not be decoded properly (due to changing obfuscation methods), always remember to check if you have correct version!</b>